Crown Jewel (NASCAR): Crown Jewel races

 NASCAR Crown Jewel races generally include the Daytona 500, Coca-Cola 600 at Charlotte Motor Speedway, and Southern 500 at Darlington Raceway, along with the Brickyard 400, which has been considered by many to be a Crown Jewel event since its inception in 1994.
 Despite being included in the Winston Million, Talladega is not included as a Crown Jewel race in modern sources.
 Some drivers and media members consider the Bristol Night Race a fifth Crown Jewel event.

-Crown Jewel statistics by driver

-The table below includes drivers with at least five Crown Jewel race wins or wins in at least three different Crown Jewel races.
-For the purposes of this table, Crown Jewel races include the spring Talladega race prior to the adoption of the Brickyard 400 in 1994 and does not include the Bristol Night Race.